Aaradhy1609/Finvaria/README.md

 ## Disclaimer

-YouthHub provides general information and guidance.
+Finvaria provides general information and guidance.
 For legal matters, always consult a qualified lawyer.
 For financial decisions, verify current interest rates and terms with banks.
 For education, check with institutions directly.